ACI Strangle Strategy

 ACI (Albertsons Companies, Inc.), in the Consumer Defensive sector, (Grocery Stores industry), listed on NYSE.

-Albertsons Companies, Inc., through its subsidiaries, engages in the operation of food and drug stores in the United States.
-The company's food and drug retail stores offer grocery products, general merchandise, health and beauty care products, pharmacy, fuel, and other items and services.
-It also manufactures and processes food products for sale in stores.
-As of February 26, 2022, it operated 2,276 stores under various banners, including Albertsons, Safeway, Vons, Pavilions, Randalls, Tom Thumb, Carrs, Jewel-Osco, Acme, Shaw's, Star Market, United Supermarkets, Market Street, Haggen, Kings Food Markets, and Balducci's Food Lovers Market; and 1,722 pharmacies, 1,317 in-store branded coffee shops, 402 adjacent fuel centers, 22 distribution centers, and 20 manufacturing facilities, as well as various digital platforms.
-The company was founded in 1860 and is headquartered in Boise, Idaho.
+Albertsons Companies, Inc., through its subsidiaries, operates in the food and drug retail industry in the United States.
+The company’s food and drug retail stores offer grocery products, general merchandise, health and beauty care products, pharmacy, vaccines, fuel, and other items and services.
+It also operates stores under various banners, including Albertsons, Safeway, Vons, Pavilions, Randalls, Tom Thumb, Carrs, Jewel-Osco, ACME, Shaw's, Star Market, United Supermarkets, Market Street, Haggen, Kings Food Markets, and Balducci's Food Lovers Market; and in-store pharmacies and branded coffee shops, fuel centers, distribution centers, and manufacturing facilities, as well as various digital platforms.
+Albertsons Companies, Inc. was founded in 1860 and is headquartered in Boise, Idaho.

-A beta of 0.26 indicates ACI has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
-The trailing P/E of 38.78 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
+A beta of 0.23 indicates ACI has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
 ACI pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a strangle on ACI?